Shwe Kokko: Administration

 Shwe Kokko is home to the headquarters of the Kayin State Border Guard Force (BGF), which consists of former Democratic Karen Buddhist Army forces that were formally integrated into the Myanmar Armed Forces in August 2010.
-The Kayin State BGF is led by Colonel Saw Chit Thu, and has about 6,000 troops that are organised into 13 batallions.
+The Kayin State BGF is led by Colonel Saw Chit Thu, and has about 6,000 troops that are organised into 13 battalions.

+After splitting away from the Tatmadaw, the KNA started acquiring revenue via taxation of gambling and scam businesses in Shwe Kokko.
+Almost 1,000 foreign workers of scam centers were turned over to Chinese authorities.

 Development projects

 In 2018 and 2019, the Cambodian government banned online casino gambling, forcing Chinese investors and crime syndicates to exit Sihanoukville, which had previously seen a major casino boom.
 In 2019, multiple casinos shifted their operations to Shwe Kokko.